David Whitfield

 David Whitfield (2 February 1925 – 15 January 1980) was a popular British male tenor vocalist from Hull.
-He became the first British artist to have a UK No.1 single in the UK and in the United States with "Cara Mia", featuring Mantovani and his orchestra.
+In November 1953 he became the first British male artist to have a number one single in the UK with "Answer Me".
 He died from a brain haemorrhage in Sydney, Australia, while on tour at the age of 54.

 Life and career

 Whitfield was born in Hull in the East Riding of Yorkshire.
 He sang in the choir at his church during his childhood and entertained his fellow members of the Royal Navy during the Second World War.
-After the war, he stayed on in the Navy until June 1950 having had a long spell in Singapore where he broadcast on radio.
-He appeared on Opportunity Knocks, a talent show on Radio Luxembourg on April 30, 1950 and won that round.
-He subsequently appeared on the all-winners show on May 21, 1950 singing "Good-Bye" from White Horse Inn.
-This led to him joining the touring stage show of "Opportunity Knocks" hosted by Hughie Green for a while.
-After leaving the Navy, he had taken a job in a cement factory but in 1953 he was given the opportunity to sing in a West-end cabaret at the Washington Hotel, Curzon St., London where he was a great success.
+After the war, he stayed in the navy until June 1950, having had a long spell in Singapore, where he broadcast on radio.
+He appeared on Opportunity Knocks, a talent show on Radio Luxembourg on April 30, 1950, and won his heat.
+He subsequently appeared on the all-winners show on May 21, 1950, singing "Good-Bye" from White Horse Inn.
+This led to his joining the touring stage show of Opportunity Knocks, hosted by Hughie Green for a while.
+After leaving the navy, Whitfield had taken a job in a cement factory, but in 1953 he was given the opportunity to sing in West End cabaret at the Washington Hotel on Curzon Street, where he was a great success.
 This led to a variety stage tour.

 His first recording to reach the Top 10 of the UK Singles Chart in October 1953 was "Bridge of Sighs", written by Billy Reid.
 "Answer Me" (later recorded with different lyrics as "Answer Me, My Love") reached number one in the UK.
-Both versions have appeared on CD.
+Both versions have since been re-issued on CD.

 Whitfield had other hits in the 1950s, and was the most successful British male singer in America during that period.
-In addition, he was the first British male vocalist to earn a gold disc and the third overall.
+In addition, he was the first British male vocalist to earn a gold disc, and the third overall.
 He was also the first to reach the Top Ten of the Billboard Top 100, and the first artist from Britain to sell over a million copies of a record in the US.

 All of his hits were released by the Decca record label in the UK.
-His only album to reach the UK Albums Chart was The World of David Whitfield, which reached Number 19.
-He used orchestras, including those of Stanley Black, fellow Decca artist Mantovani and Roland Shaw, as backing accompaniment for said hits.
+His only album] to reach the UK Albums Chart was The World of David Whitfield, which reached Number 19.
+He used orchestras, including those of Stanley Black, fellow Decca artist Mantovani and Roland Shaw, as backing accompaniment for his hits.